-Since children spend a substantial amount of time at school, bullying victimization at school is one of the major factors that shapes children's subjective well-being (Hueber et al., 2014; Huang, 2021).
-Findings of previous studies have shown that children who have positive relationships with their peers tend to report higher levels of subjective well-being and life satisfaction (Nickerson & Nagle, 2004).
-On the contrary, children who experience hostile relationships and aggressive interactions by their peers tend to report lower levels of subjective well-being (Martin & Huebener, 2007).
-For instance, a study conducted among a large sample of 12,058 adolescents aged 15 in China, found that bullying victimization at school was associated with lower levels of subjective well-being and life satisfaction (Huang, 2021).
+Since children spend a substantial amount of time at school, bullying there is a major factor in children’s subjective well-being (Hueber et al., 2014; Huang, 2021).
+Studies have shown that children who have positive relationships with their peers tend to report higher levels of subjective well-being (SWB) and life satisfaction (Nickerson & Nagle, 2004).
+Conversely, children who experience hostile relationships and aggressive interactions with their peers tend to report lower levels of subjective well-being (Martin & Huebener, 2007).
+For instance, a study conducted among 12,058 15-year-olds in China found that bullying at school was associated with lower levels of SWB and life satisfaction (Huang, 2021).

-Despite the extensive body of knowledge on the impact of bullying victimization on children's well-being, most studies focused on adolescents (Andreou, Roussi‐Vergou, Didaskalou, & Skrzypiec, 2020; Huang, 2021) while less studies focused on the impact of bullying victimization on subjective well-being among young children, also, the findings are mixed.
-For instance, a large study conducted among schoolchildren between the ages 8-12 from Sub-Saharan Africa, Southern Asia and Western Europe, indicated a negative association between bullying victimization and life satisfaction.
-Children who experienced physical bullying and social exclusion by other children reported lower levels of subjective well-being than those who were not exposed to bullying by their peers (Savahl et al., 2019).
-On the contrary, another study conducted among Indonesian young children (aged 8-10) showed no significant association between the child experience of bullying by other children and their subjective well-being.
+Despite this extensive body of knowledge on the impact of bullying victimization on children’s well-being, most studies have focused on adolescents (Andreou et al., 2020; Huang, 2021), with few concentrating on SWB among young children.
+The findings have also been mixed.
+A large study conducted among 8–12-year-old schoolchildren from sub-Saharan Africa, southern Asia, and western Europe indicated a negative association between bullying and life satisfaction.
+Children who experienced physical bullying and social exclusion from other children reported lower levels of SWB than those not exposed to this (Savahl et al., 2019).
+However, another study of 8–10-year-old Indonesian children found no significant association between children’s experience of bullying by peers and their subjective well-being.

-The current study expands on previous works by focusing on the experience of young children in Israel (aged 10-12 years old) of bullying victimization and its' association with their subjective well-being, based on their own perspective.
+The current study goes beyond much previous work by focusing on the experience of 10–12-year-old children in Israel of bullying and its association with their own feelings of subjective well-being.

-Religiosity as a protective factor
+1.3 Religiosity as a protective factor

-In the last decade, there is an increase interest in investigating the effects of religious and spiritual dimensions on adolescents' and children’s psychological development (Butler-Barnes et al., 2018; Kosher & Ben-Arieh, 2017; Massarwi, Khoury-Kasbri & Eseed, 2019; Strelhow & Henz, 2017).
-Religiosity has been defined as number of dimensions associated with spirituality and religious beliefs (such as believing in higher power), religious practices and involvements such as prayer, in addition to the importance of faith in the individual's life (Lalayants, Oyo, & Prince, 2020).
-The current study examined religiosity among children by exploring their beliefs in God and higher power presence, in addition to the frequency of going to religious services and places, and to what extent the child religiosity might serve as a protective factor by buffering the association between bullying victimization and subjective well-being.
-Grannqvist (2014) tried to understand the impact of religiosity on mental health among individuals from an attachment view point, indicating that beliefs in God might function as a symbolic attachment figure that might give ones assurance and emotional security that enables adjustment in face of danger or confusion.
-Although this analogy has been made to understand the impact of religiosity on mental health among adults, we assume that similar impact would be found among children and that religiosity might serve as secure base for well-being in the face of negative experiences, such as bullying by others.
+In the last decade, there has been increasing interest in investigating the effects of the religious and spiritual dimensions on child and adolescent psychological development (Butler-Barnes et al., 2018; Kosher & Ben-Arieh, 2017; Massarwi et al., 2019; Strelhow & Henz, 2017).
+Religiosity has been defined as encompassing a number of dimensions associated with spirituality and religious beliefs, such as believing in higher power, religious practices and involvements, such as prayer, and the importance of faith in the individual’s life (Lalayants et al., 2020).
+The current study examines religiosity among children by exploring their beliefs in God and higher powers, the frequency of their attendance at religious services and places, and the extent to which a children’s religiosity might serve as a protective factor by providing a buffer between victimization by bullying and their subjective sense of well-being.

+Granqvist (2014) seeks to understand the impact of religiosity on mental health from an attachment view point, indicating that belief in God might function as a symbolic attachment figure that provides the assurance and emotional security to enable adjustment in face of danger or confusion.
+Although this analogy has been made to understand the impact of religiosity on mental health among adults, we assume that similar impact might be found among children and that religiosity might serve as secure basis for well-being in the face of negative experiences such as bullying.